otrv4/otrv4/otrv4.md

 Profile has to be published and stored in the same untrusted Prekey Server used to store Prekey Messages and Prekey Profiles, so the Prekey Ensemble can be assembled.

+A Client Profile has an expiration time as this helps to revoke any past value stated in a previous profile.
+If a user's client, for example, changes its long-term public key, only the valid non-expired Client Profile is the one used for attesting that this is indeed the valid long-term public key.
+Any expired Client Profiles with old long-term public keys are invalid.
+Moreover, as version advertisement is public information (it is stated in the published Client Profile), a participant will not be able to delete this information from public servers (if the Client Profile is published in them).
+To facilitate version revocation or any of the other values revocation, the Client Profile can be regenerated and republished once the older Client Profile expires.
+This is also the reason why we recommend a short expiration date, so values can be easily revoked.

 Before the Client Profile expires, it should be updated.
 Client implementations should determine the frequency of the Client Profile expiration and renewal.